jtremback/cross-chain-validation/spec/evidence_handling.md

 The verification of block headers is done using the skipping verification concept.

 With respect to the evidence handling subprotocol, a light client of the baby blockchain is capable of collecting an evidence of misbehavior of faulty validators of the baby blockchain.
-Moreover, the light client is able to send the aforementioned evidence to full nodes of the parent blockchain.
+Moreover, the light client is able to send the aforementioned evidence to full nodes of the baby blockchain, which then forward the evidence to full nodes of the parent blockchain.
 Importantly, we assume that light client is able to communicate (i.e., send evidence to) at least one *correct* full node.

 ### Full Node